tormodsletteboe/weekend-sql-to-do-list/README.md

 2. Fill out Description.
 Can at most be 200 characters.
 3. Click Create.
 4. An uncompleted task will be added to the table, and its text will be on fire.
-    -Uncompleted task will stay on fire and remain towards the top of the table.
+    -Uncompleted task will stay on fire.
 5. After completing a task, click on the corresponding checkbox.
     - Task text will change to black and with a line through the text.
-    - The task will also be grouped towards the bottom of the table with other completed tasks.
+    - A time stamp will be added to the Time Done column.
 6. To remove a task simply click X button of the corresponding task.
-Task is no more!!
+A are you sure box will open.
+Click anywhere to cancel or OK to delete it.